AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Deployments/how-to-deploy-and-execute-manual-test-cases.md

 ---
 id: how-to-deploy-and-execute-manual-test-cases
-title: How to Deploy and Execute manual test cases
+title: Deploy and Execute manual test cases
 ---

 ### What is a manual test case?